Is your website flatlining?

 ￼Are you mobile/tablet optimised?

-With well over 50 percent of all internet traffic now happening on a mobile device, and with Google’s latest page ranking algorithm now penalising non-mobile friendly sites, it is imperative that your website is mobile/tablet friendly.
+With well over 50 percent of all internet traffic now happening on a mobile device, and with Google’s page ranking algorithm penalising non-mobile optimised sites, it is imperative that your website is mobile/tablet friendly.
 Not being mobile-friendly will penalise your page ranking and make your website more difficult to find.

 Depending on the platform that your site is hosted on (WordPress, Joomla, etc), this can be as simple as adding a plugin and/or an additional or alternative template to your site.
 Or it may be time for a website makeover that will allow you to utilise a responsive template to ensure that your website looks just as good and has the same functionality no matter what type of device your prospective patient is using.